priyanka-111-droid/Restaurant/README.md

 # Restaurant
 Odin project - Full stack javascript section - Restaurant page

-Objectives: Used webpack and learnt how to add images and styles using webpack.
+Objectives: Used webpack  to add images and styles  and learnt about ES6 modules